dava2805/Dual-Pixel-Studio-Unity-Bridge/README.md

 ## Quick Start Guide

 ### 1. Get the App (It's Free)
-Download **Dual Pixel Studio** on your iPad or iPhone.
+Download **PixelSync** on your App Store / Google Play Store.
 It's a professional-grade pixel art editor built specifically for indie game devs.
-(Zero ads, zero subscriptions).

-**[Download 'Dual Pixel Studio' on the App Store]**

 ### 2. Connect & Start the Server
-1. In the **Dual Pixel Studio app**, open your project and tap the **Engine Sync (Gamepad Icon)** in the toolbar of a canvas to start the local server.
+1. In the **PixelSync app**, open your project and tap the **Engine Sync (Gamepad Icon)** in the toolbar of a canvas to start the local server.

 ---

 ### 3A.
 Unity Setup
-1. Download the `DualPixelStudioLink.cs` file from this repository.
+1. Download the `PixelSync.cs` file from this repository.
 2. Drag and drop the script into your Unity project.
-   *(Important: It must be placed inside an `Editor` folder, e.g., `Assets/Editor/DualPixelStudioLink.cs`)*
+   *(Important: It must be placed inside an `Editor` folder, e.g., `Assets/Editor/PixelSync.cs`)*
-3. In Unity, open the bridge window by navigating to: `Tools > Dual Pixel Studio Link`.
+3. In Unity, open the bridge window by navigating to: `Tools > PixelSync Link`.
 4. Your device should appear automatically under "Available Devices."
 Click it to connect!

 ### 3B.
 Godot Setup
-1. Download the `DualPixelStudioLink.gd` file from the `Godot` folder in this repository.
+1. Download the `PixelSync.gd` file from the `Godot` folder in this repository.
 2. Drag it into your Godot project.
 3. Select a `Sprite2D` or `TextureRect` node in your scene and attach the script to it.
 4. Run your game—the script will automatically discover your device and fetch the live texture!